portabletext/editor/packages/editor/README.md

 > The official editor for editing [Portable Text](https://github.com/portabletext/portabletext) – the JSON based rich text specification for modern content editing platforms.

-> [!NOTE]
-> We are currently working hard on the general release of this component.
-Better docs and refined APIs are coming.

 ## End-User Experience

 In order to provide a robust and consistent end-user experience, the editor is backed by an elaborate E2E test suite generated from a [human-readable Gherkin spec](/packages/editor/gherkin-spec/).

 ## Build Your Own Portable Text Editor

-> [!WARNING]
-> The `@portabletext/editor` is currently on the path to deprecate legacy APIs and introduce new ones.
-The end goals are to make the editor easier to use outside of `Sanity` (and without `@sanity/*` libraries) as well as providing a brand new API to configure the behavior of the editor.
->
-> This means that the `defineSchema` and `EditorProvider` APIs showcased here are still experimental APIs tagged with `@alpha` and cannot be considered stable yet.
-At the same time, the examples below showcase usages of legacy static methods on the `PortableTextEditor` (for example, `PortableTextEditor.isMarkActive(...)` and `PortableTextEditor.toggleMark(...)`) that will soon be discouraged and deprecrated.

 Check [/examples/basic/src/App.tsx](/examples/basic/src/App.tsx) for a basic example of how to set up the edior.
 Most of the source code from this example app can also be found in the instructions below.